Ironclad-Project/Gloire/CONTRIBUTING.md

 Please open a pull request at our [Codeberg repository](https://codeberg.org/Ironclad/Gloire).
-It is fine to open a pull request without anything to show yet as to make sure that the feature is desired and appropiate, before comitting to any work.
+It is fine to open a pull request without anything to show yet as to make sure that the feature is desired and appropriate, before committing to any work.

 Optionally, you can join one of the
 [Ironclad communities](https://ironclad-os.org/community.html),